Learn about employers' responsibilities

 Report injuries and diseases

-If someone who works for you becomes ill or injured at work, you're responsible for transporting him or her to get medical treatment and paying for the transportation costs.
+If someone who works for you becomes ill or injured at work, you're responsible for transporting them to get medical treatment and paying for the transportation costs.
 You also need to report the injury to us within three days of the incident.
 Find out how to report a workplace injury or illness.

 Report and investigate certain incidents